 There's nothing wrong with changing a dog's name when you first welcome them into your family.
 By using the technique below, teaching a new name can be helpful in building a strong and positive relationship with a newly adopted dog.
 In some cases, such as after being rescued from an abusive environment, a dog has a negative association with their previous name and it's best to change it to something that sounds completely different.

 In my own experience, I didn't particularly like my dog's registered name she'd been given by her breeder and I wanted something a bit more relatable (Her shortened official name 'Ohso' just didn't roll off the tongue as well as 'Sookie').
-My other dog was named 'Beemer' by the breeder, but the 9-year-old child in the family insisted on 'Fozzie Bear.'
+My other dog was named 'Beemer' by the breeder, but the 9-year-old child in our family insisted on 'Fozzie Bear.'
 My last dog Mikey was given his name at the shelter, and it fit him perfectly (and he loved it!), so it stuck for life.

 If you find that you don't like your dog's given name, or if it's difficult to use consistently, follow the same steps below to teach your dog their new name.